Customer Journey Analytics overview

 Comparing CJA to Traditional Adobe Analytics

 - Unlimited variables and events: The concepts of eVars, props, and events no longer exist.
 Data is primarily focused on dimensions and metrics.
-Data sets can have an unlimited amount of unique dimensions and metrics.
+Data sets can have an unlimited number of unique dimensions and metrics.

 - Alter historical data: Using Adobe Experience Platform, data can be removed or corrected.